yadavhitesh380/College-Chatbox/README.md

 ## Notes

-- The chatbot is explicitly instructed to respond only about DSEU and ignore queries about other colleges or universities.
+- The chatbot is explicitly instructed to respond only about GGSIPU and ignore queries about other colleges or universities.
 - Chat logs are saved in the session and can be downloaded as a text file.
 - Make sure to keep your Gemini API key secure and do not expose it publicly.